Jamarin/twitter-clone/README.md

 # twitter-clone

+## Features
+- User can register
+- User can login/logout
+- User can post tweets
+- View profile with tweets

 ## To-do
 - User can follow
 - User can be followed
 - User only see followed users tweets
-- View profile with tweets
 - Retweet functionality

 ## Project setup